jeffbass/yin-yang-ranch/README.rst

 as well as detect motion.
 A Mac can store and index images from many Raspberry Pi computers simultaneously.
-It can perform more complex image processing like reading the changing digits of the water meter or using image classification techniques to label a coyote or a racoon in an image stream.
+It can perform more complex image processing like reading the changing digits of the water meter or using image classification techniques to label a coyote or a raccoon in an image stream.
 My current setup has about a dozen Raspberry Pis with PiCamera modules and 2 linux laptops with webcams attached to a single imagehub.